CHIPSA Celebrates 1 Year Anniversary of Historic Cancer Survivor Event!

 Bailey is now 28 years old.
 She’s been cancer free for 8 years.

-Stacy Ward was placed on hospice after her squamous cell nasopharyngeal cancer spread throughout her body.
+Stacy W. was placed on hospice after her squamous cell nasopharyngeal cancer spread throughout her body.
 She underwent 9 rounds of chemotherapy and 35 rounds of radiation to try and shrink her tumor, but nothing worked, and her doctors gave her no other options.
 Although Stacy was on end-of-life care, she and her family didn’t give up.
 They consulted a naturopathic doctor and did three weeks of treatment at CHIPSA.
 Seven months later, a thermogram scan showed that her cancer had completely disappeared.

 Stacy was kicked off of hospice care and she’s still cancer-free three years later.